Last Updated on

 Finally, evidence shows that social exclusion based on personal characteristics decreases self-esteem (Leary et al., 1995).

 “Trust thyself: every heart vibrates to that iron string.”- Ralph Waldo Emerson

 Regardless of which theory you may personally subscribe to, the outcomes of high self-confidence are generally agreed upon by researchers.

-Children with high self-confidence perform better at school and, later in life, have higher job satisfaction middle age.
+Children with high self-confidence perform better at school and, later in life, have higher job satisfaction in middle age.
 Self-esteem is also strongly linked to happiness, with higher levels of self-esteem predicting higher levels of happiness.
-High self-confidence has even been found to increase chances of survival after a serious surgical procedure (Mann et al., 2004)!
+High self-confidence has even been found to increase the chances of survival after a serious surgical procedure (Mann et al., 2004).